32nd Infantry Division (United States): Triangular division

+Pacific Theater

 Major General Edwin F. Harding, Commanding General of the 32nd Infantry Division when it shipped out to New Guinea.

-Pacific Theater

 After the Attack on Pearl Harbor, the division was one of the first to be prepared for overseas duty.
 The division was initially ordered to prepare for an early departure overseas to Europe and the division moved to Fort Devens, Massachusetts, for transport to Northern Ireland.
 The 107th Engineer Battalion left Camp Livingston on 2 January 1942, and was shipped by train to Fort Dix, New Jersey, where it lost its 2nd battalion and was redesignated the 107th Engineer Combat Battalion.
 The 107th was shipped ahead of the rest of the division as an advance party so they could prepare an overseas camp for the division's arrival.

 The rest of the division was to have three months to prepare for embarkation to the front in Europe.
 However, Japan had rapidly advanced into the South Pacific, progressively occupying an increasing number of islands.
 Japan was evidently intent on cutting Australia off from its American supply lines, and Australia feared that Japan was planning to invade.
 Prime Minister John Curtin demanded the Allies release Australian troops from the Mediterranean and North Africa front to defend their home.
 The United States initially sent the 41st Infantry Division, less one regiment, from where it was training at Fort Lewis, Washington.
 The 41st Division arrived in Melbourne on 6 April 1942.